jorge9372/jorge9372/README.md

 ## Algunos Alias

-Filters the folders in our directory according to the given word
+Filters the folders in our directory according to the given word.
 ```
 alias findd="ls ~/ | grep $1"
 ```